Bookmap Knowledge Base

 These values have already been optimised for the default Multibook instruments, but you will need to experiment if you want to create your own synthetic instruments.

 Tick size is the vertical scaling of price levels.
-In other words, the minimum price change.
-This will be different depending on your particular trading style and how finely you want to see changes in price.
+In other words, it is the minimum price change.
+This will vary depending on your particular trading style and how finely you want to see changes in price.

 Size granularity is the minimum size of transacted trades and liquidity in the order book you would like to see, as well as the minimum size to trade.